ThatOneWanderingWeirdo/ThatOneWanderingWeirdo.github.io/cv.md

 ---

-Hello, my name is Keyle Barnes and I use they/them/theirs.
+Hello, my name is Tobias and I use they/them/theirs.
 I am a 19 year old student currently working on my undergraduate in Computer Science at UCCS with a minor in UX/UI Design.
 I am currently working in Information Technology part time.
 I love to help people and help make the web more accessible!

 I need to put more images here

 ## Personal Information

-Keyle Barnes
+Tobias
 **E-mail:** Put Something
 **Planned Date of graduation:** 2025
 **University:** [University of Colorado Colorado Springs](http://www.uccs.edu)